kdu1/Social-Robot-MQP-arm-code-updated/README.md

 ROSWrapper.cpp is a ROS wrapper that allows the code to interact with the personality node shown_personality.
 The main file with the functions that actually move the arm and include interpolation and inverse kinematics is Robot.cpp, with functions for writing to the hid device using hidapi in SimpleComsDevice.cpp.

+Note: need to reclone the hidapi git repo into arm_code folder

 ## ROS and integraton
 - ROSWrapper.cpp contains a ROS node, which publishes to and is subscribed to the shown_personality node from the personality.
 The subscriber recieves a string message for an emotion, which calls a callback function which calls the method corresponding to the emotion.
 These methods call servo_jp with the corresponding coordinates for the pose corresponding to the emotion.
 The input for servo_jp is an array of 3 Complex float values (conversion is done in the code from float to Complex).
 These represent the respective angle values for each of the servos.